 Some of your symptoms will indicate if you have disc related lower back pain and/or sciatica.
 Most of the time the pain will alleviate if you do the right things and avoid certain movements.
 It can be persistent if you avoid movement for too long and the situation becomes chronic.
 Receiving treatment and good advice is important so that you recover well.

 Chronic Lower back Pain:

 Usually we classify any back pain over 3 months as chronic or persistent.
-Chronic does. not mean it can’t be treated as resolved.
-There can be many reasons why some has chronic lower back pain.
+Chronic does not mean it can’t be treated as resolved.
+There can be many reasons why someone has chronic lower back pain.
 Persistent pain can become habituated in the body.
 Fear of movement, avoidance of activities, poor posture, poor sleep, high levels of stress ‘ psychological and emotional factors can all affect pain.
 Working with your physiotherapist can help to identify which factors are most likely to be triggers.
 For fibromyalgia type pain and chronic fatigue, working with a psychotherapist can also help.

 Should I bend again after a disc injury?

 We see many patients who have been told not to bend and avoid any activities that involve forward bending.
 Unfortunately this can set people up for chronic lower back pain.
 The lower back becomes very stiff and the pain remains locked-in.
 Avoidance of movement and fear-based behaviours are common when a patient has been given the wrong message.
 Many patients with chronic lower back pain have developed a protective strategy to avoid bending.
 This causes persistent pain and isn’t normal.
 Any lower back injury needs some protection in the initial healing phase.
 Once the initial healing phase is over the lower back needs to regain normal movement.
 Your physiotherapist can tell when it is safe to do this, based on your symptoms and progress.

 Pilates rehabilitation for lower back pain